dasundev/filament-access-secret/README.md

 This package provides a middleware for securing access to Filament by requiring a secret key to be provided in the URL.

+## How it Works
+Once you've set up and configured this package, it works by preventing access to `http://my-website.com/admin`.
+If you try to visit that link, you'll see a **"404"** message.
+But if you add the secret key at the end of the URL like this: `http://my-website.com/admin/secret`, you'll be able to access the admin panel.

+Behind the scenes, this is achieved using a special type of cookie that checks if you have the right to access the secret area.

 ## Installation

 You can install the package via Composer: